ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

+# Autolykos

 > Participate in community discussions - [Ergo Emission: details, retargeting via a soft-fork](https://www.ergoforum.org/t/ergo-emission-details-retargeting-via-a-soft-fork/2778)
-# Autolykos

-Security of  Proof-of-Work blockchains relies on multiple miners trying to produce new blocks by participating in a *PoW puzzle lottery*.
+The security of Proof-of-Work blockchains relies on multiple miners trying to produce new blocks by participating in a *PoW puzzle lottery*.
 The network is secure if the majority of them are honest.
 However, the reality becomes much more complicated than the original one-CPU-one-vote idea from the Bitcoin whitepaper\.

 ## Non-Outsourceability